astro-informatics/s2wav/README.md

-The Python dependencies for the `S2WAV` package are listed in the file `requirements/requirements-core.txt` and will be automatically installed into the active python environment by [pip]{.title-ref} when running
+The Python dependencies for the `S2WAV` package are listed in the file `requirements/requirements-core.txt` and will be automatically installed into the active python environment by [pip]{https://pypi.org} when running

 ``` bash
 pip install .